 The Cesky Terrier’s small size and minimal needs make this small dog adaptable to living in an apartment.
 The Cesky is happy to cuddle up on the couch or play in the yard with any family member.

 The Cesky doesn’t typically suffer from separation anxiety, but the dog should not be left in the house alone for extended periods.
 If left to romp around in a fenced yard, the Cesky might dig around.
-Chasing a ball and retrieving it can help to expend that energy and avoid any destructive behaviour.
+Chasing a ball and retrieving it can help to expend that energy and avoid any destructive behavior.

 All dogs might inherit health problems.
 This small dog breed has a small gene pool that has the following genetic health concerns: